recalledz/way-of-ascension/docs/ARCHITECTURE.md

 #### Runtime Orchestration: GameController

 `GameController` is the orchestrator for the runtime: it boots the game, runs the fixed‑step main loop, emits events and handles simple routing such as `state.app.mode`.
 It deliberately avoids business logic; each feature owns its own rules.
-A temporary bridge calls `engineTick(state)` each step so legacy systems continue to advance while migration is in progress.
+Features register `init` and `tick` hooks with a central registry; the controller invokes these ticks each step.

 #### Events Bus